yparsak/PCL/README.md

 lpadmin -p printer_name -E -v socket://printer_host:port -m raw
 ```

 * See barcode_test.cpp.
-It prints TITLE and two barcodes that print "1", one without human readable text, and second with human readable text under the barccode.
+It prints TITLE and two barcodes that print "1", one without human readable text, and second with human readable text under the barcode.
 * You may have to re-program the scanner, if you are scanning only one character in the barcode.

 ```